internet4000/radio4000/README.md

-This project aims at development and discussions on building a fair and open access ecosystem of tools and services; for music and cultural goods to be globaly accessed and explored.
+This project aims at development and discussions on building a fair and open access ecosystem of tools and services; for music and cultural goods to be globally accessed and explored.

 Radio4000 goals and objectives are defined in its [manifest](https://github.com/internet4000/publications/blob/master/radio4000-manifest.md).